"Without labor, nothing prospers."

 This is a time to innovate.
 That means solving problems.
 Differentiating from competitors.
 Keeping the business alive.

 The rethinking process, like the hotel industry making daily housekeeping optional, is an economical way to maintain essential services.

 |(C) USA Today|

 Even the smallest company can be innovative with feedback from customers and employees.

 "The pandemic prompted a widespread re-evaluation of our lives," says Dorie Clark, who teaches at Duke University.
-One study reported that 54 percent of Americans are currently re-examining their life priorities.
+One study reported that 54 percent of Americans are re-examining their life priorities.
 The situation is similar in the U.K. "More than three-quarters of Britons said they were considering major life changes, from moving to quitting their jobs, to ending relationships," according to Global Future.

 A 2021 Pew Research study showed that only 17 percent of adults now cite their job or career as a source of meaning--down 7 percentage points from four years earlier.

 To improve retention, Professor Clark recommends leaders understand what motivates employees.
-"Recognizing new forces shaping their own career ambitions may enlighten what's going on with others."
+"Recognizing new forces shaping their career ambitions may enlighten what's going on with others."